developmentseed/lonboard/docs/ecosystem/geoarrow.md

 [GeoArrow](https://geoarrow.org/) is an in-memory data structure for storing vector geospatial data and associated attributes.
 Lonboard uses GeoArrow internally and is the [primary reason why Lonboard is fast](../../how-it-works#how-is-it-so-fast).

-There's a burgeoning ecosystem of Python libraries that use GeoArrow internally.
+There's a burgeoning ecosystem of Python libraries that use GeoArrow directly.
 Creating Lonboard `Layer` objects from GeoArrow tables is the fastest way to visualize data, as no conversions are needed on the Python side.

 ## geoarrow-rust